ms606/How-Javascript-Works/README.md

 6. Composable.
 7. Predictable... self explainatory.

+##### 6. Composable:
-##### Composable: meaning the ability to combine small, reusable function into one larger complex function.
+ Meaning the ability to combine small, reusable function into one larger complex function.
 These can be combined into different complex ways.
 JS, is a fp emphasizes to use a higher order functions, which are func that can take other func as an arg or return func as a values.
 ```` EG
  const double = x => x * 2;